10 Top Tips For Safe Family Travel

 Having an agreed-on plan and meeting place is a good idea in any busy place.
 My daughter is still a bit young for that, but before heading into Disneyland last year I talked to her what to do if we were somehow separated; to find an employee, what to say and so on.

-Safe summer travel also includes keeping ourselves healthy
+Summer safety also includes keeping ourselves healthy.

 9. Becky Mladic Morales of Kid World Citizen says it’s easy to become dehydrated when traveling.
 “Our schedule gets messed up and we forget to drink, or we’re in dry environments like airplanes, or we’re holding back because we’re trying to avoid 50 bathroom breaks on a long road trip.”
 But, drinking water is crucial to good health.”
 And kids can become dehydrated much more quickly than adults.
 Dr. Sears says that if kids seem lethargic or grouchy, their lips are dry or it’s been a while since they’ve used the bathroom then it’s probably time to drink up.